Princess Basma bint Talal

-Princess Basma bint Talal (born 11 May 1951) is the only daughter of King Talal and Queen Zein of Jordan, sister of Hussein of Jordan and paternal aunt to the current king, King Abdullah II.
+Princess Basma bint Talal (born 11 May 1951) is the only surviving daughter of King Talal and Queen Zein al-Sharaf of Jordan, sister of Hussein of Jordan and paternal aunt to the current king, King Abdullah II.

 Background

 Basma's father became King of Jordan two months after she was born as a result of the assassination of her grandfather King Abdullah I in Jerusalem.
 King Talal was forced to abdicate as King for health reasons in 1952, when Basma was one year old.
 He lived on until 1972.
-Her mother was Queen Zein (1916–1994).
+Her mother was Queen Zein al-Sharaf (1916–1994).
 After her father's abdication, her older brother Hussein (1935–1999) ascended the throne, and her mother was queen regent until Hussein came of age in 1953.

 Education

 Basma was educated at Ahliyyah School for Girls in Amman, then in England at Benenden School (where she was a friend of Princess Anne) and University of Oxford, where she read Modern Languages.

 In 2001, she was awarded a DPhil degree by Oxford University for a thesis entitled Contextualising development in Jordan: the arena of donors, state and NGOs.